nv-morpheus/Morpheus/examples/nlp_si_detection/README.md

 The following command line is the entire command to build and launch the pipeline.
 Each new line represents a new stage.
 The comment above each stage gives information about why the stage was added and configured this way.

-From the Morpheus repo root directory run:
+From the Morpheus repo root directory, run:
 ```bash
 export MORPHEUS_ROOT=$(pwd)
 # Launch Morpheus printing debug messages